peterjc/thapbi-pict/docs/examples/index.rst

 organisms and/or barcode marker sequences.

-These worked examples using public datasets from published papers include oomycetes, fungi, microalgae, and cover markers in ITS1, ITS2 and 18S rRNA.
+These worked examples using public datasets from published papers include oomycetes, fungi, microalgae, and bats, and cover markers in ITS1, ITS2, 18S rRNA and COI.

 .. toctree::
    :maxdepth: 1